thorenscientific/documentation/docs/solutions/reference-designs/eval-cn0577-fmcz/index.rst

 - :ref:`kuiper` Image

-For the device to run, the SD card should be loaded with Analog Devices Kuiper Linux, a distribution based on Raspbian from the Raspberry Pi Foundation.
+For the device to run, the SD card should be loaded with Analog Devices Kuiper Linux.
 It incorporates Linux device drivers for ADI products as well as tools and other software products designed and created with ease of use in mind.
 The reasoning behind creating this distribution is to minimize the barriers to integrating ADI hardware devices into a Linux-based embedded system.

 Access to the embedded system can be through a remote PC connected either via